 Executive Managing Editor

-UPDATE Jan 11, 12:50 p.m.: College Republicans president Andrew Gates has informed The Bottom Line the event is now canceled.
-The article will be updated with more information.
+UPDATE Jan 11, 12:50 p.m.: College Republicans president Andrew Gates has informed The Bottom Line the event is now canceled, due to conflicts over scheduling.

 UPDATE Jan.
 10, 10:23 p.m.: College Republicans has informed The Bottom Line that the club may no longer bring Yiannopoulos to campus, pending a decision by the Office of Student Life.
 This article will be updated as we receive more information.